Principles of Total Quality Management & Eight Principles of TQM.

 Leaders inspire, motivate, and create a strategic plan congruent with the business goal.

-They develop a precise vision for the future of the organization.
+They develop a precise vision for the organization’s future.

 3. Involvement of People or Employees

-People’s involvement refers to involving all employees from top to bottom to take responsibility for the products and services, and fostering continuous improvement.
+People’s involvement refers to engaging all employees, from top to bottom, in taking responsibility for products and services and fostering continuous improvement.

-People at every level give their all-out efforts and dedication to the organization’s profits.
+People at every level give their all to the organization’s profits.
 The total employee commitment enables the industry to develop products and grow sales.
-So, all the employees in the organization have to be well-trained, committed, and dedicated to achieving an interdependent goal on time.
+So, all employees in the organization must be well-trained, committed, and dedicated to achieving an interdependent goal on time.

-Additionally, the industry needs to create a responsive environment where every employee will be motivated to complete the task correctly.
-The employees’ activeness, motivation, and retention can yield customer gratification.
-The involvement of people can produce effective teamwork.
+Additionally, the industry needs to create a responsive environment in which every employee is motivated to complete tasks correctly.
+The employees’ activeness, motivation, and retention can yield customer satisfaction.
+Involving people can foster effective teamwork.
 According to Evans (2013), three types of cooperation are vertical, horizontal, and inter-organizational.

 The primary benefits of People Involvement are: